-Review date: 11/02/2020
+Review date: Nov.
+8, 2021

-What could happen if something goes wrong
+What could happen if something goes wrong?

-What is required to sign up?
+What can be used to sign up?

-What data does it collect?
+What data does the company collect?

-Name, email, phone number
+Name, email, phone number, address.

-How does it use this data?
+How does the company use this data?

 How can you control your data?

-What is the company’s known track record for protecting users’ data?
+What is the company’s known track record of protecting users’ data?

 Can this product be used offline?

-User friendly privacy information?
+User-friendly privacy information?